pearcej/pearcej.github.io/csc426/blog19.md

 ## Blog Prompt 19

 Read the following:
-- Read Chapter 4 "Processes: Simple is Sustainable" in [the Art of Community](https://drive.google.com/file/d/1EI6YcKlTdzojLD4RdVjYVlmFRTNzzge0/view?usp=sharing) pgs 97-131.
+- Read Chapter 4 "Processes: Simple is Sustainable" in [the Art of Community](https://drive.google.com/file/d/1EI6YcKlTdzojLD4RdVjYVlmFRTNzzge0/view?usp=sharing) pps 97-131.

 In your nineteenth blog entry of the semester, address each of the following bullets (1 or more paragraph each):
 - Discuss why the author asserts that simple is sustainable.
 Do you agree?
 Disagree?
 Explain.